Leaflet/Leaflet/docs/_plugins/tile-image-display/tilelayer-boundarycanvas.md

 compatible-v1: true
 ---

 Allows you to draw tile layers with arbitrary polygonal boundary.
-HTML5 Canvas is used for rendering.
+HTML Canvas is used for rendering.